 |Poverty and HungerConflictEmergency ResponseGenderSocial JusticeFair tradeEnvironmentClimate ChangeCitizenship||Free ResourcesPupil Action/ Active CitizenshipPupil workshops/ School Speakers||

 Christian Aid is able to visit schools to take lessons, play simulation games and give assemblies on a range of global development issues, including Fairtrade, trade justice, climate change, tax dodging, natural disasters and emergency response, conflict, gender, human rights, and sustainable development.
+Please contact the organisation to arrange a visit.
 Christian Aid also produces a range of teaching resources for schools including monthly assembly plans, simulation games and lesson plans.
 Christian Aid is launching a new touring interactive environment and development programme, which will be available to visit schools from Autumn 2015.

 |CompetitionsExtra-curricular ActivitiesPupil Action/ Active CitizenshipPupil workshops/ School SpeakersSchool AwardsTeacher TrainingWhole School Initiatives/ Frameworks||